 For 2020-21, fees for MPhil/PhD students are as follows:

 Part-time International students fees £7,020

 Fees are set by University of East London.
 Please click here to read their fees policy.

-You will be assigned a supervisor from both institutions and we encourage applications for practice-based research.
+You will be assigned a supervisor from both Rose Bruford College and the University of East London (UEL) and we encourage applications for practice-based research.